XRPLF/xrpl-dev-portal/content/concepts/transactions/payments/checks.md

 **Step 4a:** After a Check expires, anyone may cancel it by submitting a [CheckCancel][] transaction.
 That transaction removes the Check from the ledger.

 <!-- SPELLING_IGNORE: 3a, 4a -->

-## Availability of Checks

-The Checks amendment became enabled on the XRP Ledger Mainnet on 2020-06-18.
-For more information about how amendments are enabled and voted on, see [Amendment Process](../../../../amendments/amendments.md#amendment-process).

-To check the status of an amendment on a test network or private network, use the `feature` method.

 <!--
 ## See Also